giangson19/covid_automated_dashboard/README.md

 # COVID AUTOMATED DASHBOARD PROJECT
-Hello, this is the repository for Covid-19 analysis project, inspired by Alex Freberg.
+Hello, this is the repository for Covid-19 Automated Dashboard.
+I was initially inspired by Alex Freberg, but I then expanded the projectto include some cool automation.

 I have split this project up into 2 parts: